Skip to main content

 • ISI_PRIV_STATISTICS

-You can also use CLI commands to create such roles:
+You can also use CLI commands to create roles:

 1. Log in to the cluster using SSH.